This document focus in providing a comprehensive overview of the data collected in the survey.

 Code

-Figure C.39: Relation between age and chronotype, divided by sex and aggregated by the mean.
+Figure C.41: Relation between age and chronotype, divided by sex and aggregated by the mean.
 Chronotype is represented by the local time of the sleep corrected midpoint between sleep onset and sleep end on work-free days (MSFsc), MCTQ proxy for measuring the chronotype.
 The gray line represents both sex.
 Vertical lines represent the standard error of the mean (SEM).

-Source: Reproduction from Roenneberg et al. (2019).
+Source: Reproduced from Roenneberg et al. (2007, fig. 4).

-Figure C.42: Distribution of the local time for the sleep-corrected midpoint between sleep onset and sleep end on work-free days (MSFsc), a proxy for chronotype.
+Figure C.43: Distribution of the local time of the sleep-corrected midpoint between sleep onset and sleep end on work-free days (MSFsc), a proxy for chronotype.
 Chronotypes are categorized into quantiles, ranging from extremely early (\(0 |- 0.11\)) to extremely late (\(0.88 - 1\)).

-Figure C.44: Boxplots of mean MSFsc values aggregated by 1° latitude intervals, illustrating the relationship between latitude and chronotype.
+Figure C.46: Boxplots of mean MSFsc values aggregated by 1° latitude intervals, illustrating the relationship between latitude and chronotype.
 MSFsc represents the local time of the sleep-corrected midpoint between sleep onset and sleep end on work-free days, a proxy for chronotype.
 Higher MSFsc values indicate later chronotypes.
 The × symbol points to the mean.
-The red line represents a linear regression.
+The orange line represents a linear regression.
 The differences in mean/median values across latitudes are minimal relative to the Munich ChronoType Questionnaire (MCTQ) scale.

 Instituto Brasileiro de Geografia e Estatística. (n.d.).
 Tabela 6579: População residente estimada [Table].
 SIDRA.
 Retrieved November 16, 2023, from https://sidra.ibge.gov.br/Tabela/3939